aws-samples/aws-iot-greengrass-v2-painless-installer/README.md

 Once done you can terminate the instance and delete the Greengrass Code device, the IoT Thing and the Certificate created in IoT Core.

+## Known Issues
+Deployment on an AWS Account which never had API Gateway configured might fail.
+This is due to the logging which is enabled in the CDK script.
+To solve the issue you can create a fake API and enable the logging.
+Then delete this API.
+Subsequent deployments should not fail.

 ## Good to know
 Five buckets are deployed by CDK: